PhilippFeO/recipe_selector/README.md

     ...
 ```
 3. Start `./select_recipes.sh`
 4. The programm will parse the randomly chosen recipes.
 If it can't find an URL for the specific `Ingredient`, it will ask you to manually add one via the command line.
-The submitted links are saved and reused separately from the recipe. <!-- TODO: Dadurch muss man bei Änderungen nur an einer Stelle schrauben und nicht in allen Rezepten.
-Außerdem kann man so schneller Rezepte notieren. <20-01-2024> -->
+The submitted links are saved and reused separately from the recipe.
 5. After all URLs were collected, Firefox opens the URLs in tabs using your new profile.

+### Some thoughts on 4.
+It is also possible to provide the URL as a field (`url`) in the `yaml` of the recipe but then we have to provide the URL each time using the `Ingredient`.
+By having a separate file storing `Ingredient.name` (`.name` since only the string is used in this case) and it's URL, we have one source of truth.
+This is quite handy if URLs change, because then we have to edit it once and not across each recipe.
+The combination is saved under `res/ingredient_category_url.csv`.
+Having plain text/csv and no binary gives us the opportunity to easily make changes afterwards.
+An additional benefit is that this speeds up creating a new recipe since most `Ingredient`s are already provided with an URL and wo don't have to insert the same information again and again.

 ## Syntax completion for Neovim
 - I have written a source for Neovim, ie. [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) which completes the ingredients.
 You can find it in my Repos or [here](https://github.com/PhilippFeO/cmp-csv).
 Having syntax completion provides you from typos, duplication and remembering which `Ingredient` is already with URL available.